Matt-Adventure-Ardeche/staffhandbook/docs/activities/energisers.md

 ## **Energiser 22** – Trust games

 There are a number of great games where you have to trust each other.
-My favorite two:
+Here's a favourite of mine for when the group know each other &amp; are working well together:

 * Fall back and be caught by your fellow players.
-* Close your eyes (and turn off the light) while your fellow player puts his / her hand on your back.
-This will send you.
-Letting go is braking / stopping.

 ## **Energiser 23** – Literally exercise